aws-samples/sagemaker-custom-project-templates/mlops-tf-pipelines/README.md

             - CloudWatch Log group.
             - Secrets Manager secret to store the GitHub Credentials.

-    * Second package is for the [Amazon SageMaker Project Set Up] (../../tree/main/sagemaker-project-setup)
+    * Second package is for the [Amazon SageMaker Project Set Up](../../tree/main/sagemaker-project-setup)
         - This has the terraform code to provision Machine Learning Pipeline resources associated with the SageMaker project.
         - At a high level those resources are:
             - AWS CodePipeline for the ML workflow.